Kiril-Mordan/reusables/cli_docs/package_auto_assembler.md

   --author-email  If checked, returns author email of the package.
   --version       If checked, returns installed version of the package.
   --pip-version   If checked, returns pip latest version of the package.
-  --paa-version   If checked, returns packaging tool version with which the
-                  package was packaged.
   --help          Show this message and exit.
 ```